Skip to content

 Collaboration

-Open to conversations about translational research, academic mentorship, and physician-scientist development.
+Open to conversations about translational oncology research, academic internal medicine and PSTP residency programs, and physician-scientist mentorship.

 Contact / Collaborate